 Yet, the results of all three studies were clear in supporting the core idea that the relation between valence and memory for behaviors in an individual’s personal past is linked to the target of recall.
 However, the results contradict the Skowronski et al. (1991) assertion that people remember the worst about others.
 Instead, the results suggest that there may be a positivity bias in memory for liked others, and that the negativity bias in recall may be restricted to disliked others (and perhaps to some neutral others).

 Much more remains to be done on this topic.
-A minor revision to the method and procedure would be to counter-balance event valence during the initial event recall task, such that half of the participants each recall and describe negative and then positive events, and that the other half of the participants each recall and descript positive and then negative events.
-Obtain a similar pattern of results to what we reported in the present manuscript would quell concerns related to context effects.
-We do not believe that such effects occurred in the present studies; however, future studies could eliminate this concern relatively easily.
+First, a minor revision to the method and procedure would be to counter-balance event valence during the initial event recall task, such that half of the participants each recall and describe negative and then positive events, and that the other half of the participants each recall and descript positive and then negative events.
+Obtaining a similar pattern of results to what we reported in the present manuscript would quell concerns related to context effects.

 Next, consider the positivity bias that we obtained in self-memory.
 One fruitful empirical direction would be to explore possible reasons underlying this effect.
 Some of these reasons may pertain to the cognitive representations of behaviors from the personal past.
 For example, positive behaviors may be more cognitively accessible than negative ones, and such accessibility may be responsible for the positivity bias in self-recall.
 Simply put, when searching memory, for most people it may be easier to find positive than negative behaviors.
 Such accessibility may be linked to the self-relevance of behaviors.
 Positive behaviors generated by participants may be perceived to be more self-relevant than negative ones.
 Thus, when the self is used as a memory search cue, the strong links between the self and positive behaviors might make those behaviors easy to find relative to negative ones.
 Note that these mechanisms are designed to apply to general memory for events from the personal past, but they could just as well apply to the specific memory situation that we designed in our studies (which is roughly “remembering what you reported remembering”).
 That is, these mechanisms would apply if one assumed that reporting positive events about the self is positive and that reporting negative events about the self is not.
 However, because our memory situation was unique, the results that we obtained may also involve mechanisms that are unique to our memory task.
 For example, people may be more used to saying positive things about the self than negative things about the self (Walker & Skowronski, 2013), so general self-knowledge (“this is the kind of thing that I would say about myself”) and self-memory (“I have said this about myself in the past”) may provide cues that facilitate recall of positive personal events relative to negative personal events.
 Similarly, if a personal event had been recalled in the past, such rehearsal practice may strengthen the cognitive procedures that are involved in reporting life events; these too may favor recall of positive personal events.